siberianfox/tinygwiki/Troubleshooting.md

 * It's also possible that the Z axis driver is bad.
 Try swapping the Z to the A axis and remapping Motor4 to the Z axis

 ## Erratic Gcode operation, Z axis plunges, arc specification errors, etc.
-PROBLEM: The Gcode file you are sending behaves erratically and may have these symptoms:
+**PROBLEM**: The Gcode file you are sending behaves erratically and may have these symptoms:
 * Rapid moves to random locations
 * Z axis plunging unexpectedly
 * Gcode errors returned in message line

-DIAGNOSIS: This is usually a failure in the program sending Gcode to the board.
+**DIAGNOSIS**: This is usually a failure in the program sending Gcode to the board.
 One of two things is probably happening (1) the serial buffer is being overwritten because the host is not performing adequate flow control, or (2) $ configuration commands are being sent while the tool is in motion or are being sent too rapidly.

 Are you using Coolterm to send files?
 Are you using Xon/Xoff mode?
 It is enabled in both Coolterm and on TinyG ($ex)?

 ## Crash/Reset on Move
-PROBLEM: Two users have reported problems where the board crashed (program execution stopped and boot message was sent over serial) upon a move command on a particular axis.
+**PROBLEM**: Two users have reported problems where the board crashed (program execution stopped and boot message was sent over serial) upon a move command on a particular axis.
 (See [forum thread](https://www.synthetos.com/topic/reset-on-move/).)
 The specific cause is unknown, but one user reported the problem vanishing after some physical manipulation of the stepper motor wires; there is a hypothesis that a problem with an unreliable motor connection may cause back-EMF discharge into the board, disrupting the CPU. (edited - tdierks)
 ...and other user the problem stopped when they located and fixed a short in the limit switch wiring.

-DIAGNOSIS: We don't think this is a TinyG problem.
+**DIAGNOSIS**: We don't think this is a TinyG problem.
 Solution - check your switch and motor wiring for reliability and shorts.

 ## Firmware Update Verification Failure
-PROBLEM:  While attempting to update TinyG's firmware via avrdude, the verification process fails with the error: avrdude: <P>`verification error; content mismatch`
+**PROBLEM**:  While attempting to update TinyG's firmware via avrdude, the verification process fails with the error: avrdude:`verification error; content mismatch`

-DIAGNOSIS:  The simple answer is the XMEGA processor's LOCKBITS are "locked".
+**DIAGNOSIS**:  The simple answer is the XMEGA processor's LOCKBITS are "locked".
 Click [here](https://github.com/synthetos/TinyG/wiki/Firmware-Update-Verification-Failure) to read how to fix this.